Painful Sex

 Dr Ken Law specialises in the treatment of women with endometriosis.
 For further information, click here to find out more, or contact Dr Ken Law to arrange a consultation at Greenslopes Obstetrics and Gynaecology.

-Pelvic Inflammatory Disease PIDOther causes of painful sex include:
+Pelvic Inflammatory Disease (PID)Other causes of painful sex include:

 • Pelvic Inflammatory Disease (PID)